|Nutritional Guidelines (per serving)|

 These broiled swordfish steaks are nicely seasoned with butter and paprika along with salt, pepper and some lemon.
 The recipe is simple yet flavorful, and it's the perfect way to enjoy swordfish.
 The garlic and parsley sauce is optional.

 Swordfish is a firm fish, making the steaks perfect for grilling or broiling.
 It's excellent cut into chunks for kabobs as well.
 Halibut or tuna steaks may be substituted.

 One thing you should keep in mind is that swordfish contains a higher level of mercury than most other types of edible fish.
-The most recent advice from the FDA recommends pregnant and breastfeeding women, women of childbearing age, and small children avoid eating swordfish, king mackerel, shark, and tilefish (from the Gulf of Mexico).
+Advice from the FDA recommends pregnant and breastfeeding women, women of childbearing age and small children avoid eating swordfish, king mackerel, shark and tilefish (from the Gulf of Mexico).

-There are many nutritional advantages: healthy fats, nutrient density, and it's a good natural source of vitamin D. But, because of the high level of methyl mercury, swordfish consumption by all others -- along with mackerel, shark, and tilefish -- should be limited to rare occasions.
+There are many nutritional advantages, including healthy fats and nutrient density.
+It's also a good natural source of vitamin D. But because of the high level of methyl mercury, swordfish consumption by all others--along with mackerel, shark, and tilefish--should be limited to rare occasions.

 This swordfish is broiled to perfection with a simple butter and spice combination.